Skip to main content

 Moving Forward After the Mahler Decision

-This ruling represents an important victory for injured parties throughout New York.
-It reinforces the principle that insurance companies and their experts cannot simply dismiss legitimate physical limitations without proper medical evidence and detailed explanations.
+This ruling is an important victory for injured parties throughout New York.
+Insurance companies and their experts cannot simply dismiss legitimate physical limitations.

 For personal injury practitioners on Long Island and throughout New York, this decision provides powerful ammunition to challenge weak defense expert testimony and protect clients’ rights to fair compensation for genuine physical limitations.